 12. The new residence status can be lost.
 Once acquired, the new residence status can be lost if the person leaves the country for a continuous period of 5 years (in the event of no-deal Brexit, the period is 2 years in the UK and one year in the EU under rules on the long term resident status of non-EU nationals).

 13. Authorities will check whether something goes wrong.
 The European Commission will monitor the implementation of the agreement in the EU, while the UK will establish an independent authority to fulfill this role.
-This body will have the power to receive complaints from EU citizens living in the UK and their families, conduct inquiries and bring legal action before UK courts to seek remedy.
-The EU and the UK will also set up a joint committee to supervise the implementation of the overall Brexit agreement.
+This body will have the power to receive complaints from EU citizens and their families, conduct inquiries and bring legal action before UK courts to seek remedy.
+The EU and the UK will also set up a joint committee to supervise the overall implementation of the Brexit agreement.
 Under these provisions, a special committee on citizens’ rights will be established too.
-The joint committee may decide to abolish the independent national authority no earlier than 8 years after the end of the transition period.
+The joint committee may decide to abolish the independent national authority not earlier than 8 years after the end of the transition period.